-Jack D Harrison writes: As a signalman, I used to cover most

-of the boxes and crossings on the Blackpool Nth and Sth lines, and the old Wyre line to Fleetwood, but was forced to retire through ill health in December 1988.
+Jack D Harrison writes: As a signalman, I used to cover most of the boxes and crossings on the forced to retire through ill health in December 1988.
 I then suffered more serious injuries in a car crash in 1993.